ElecGiuseppe-lab/IoT-Project-EnviroSafe-System/README.md

 - `src/Python_Debug_TelosB/`: source code to be run using Visual Studio Code with integrated Python to verify proper communication between TelosB and Arduino.

-- `src/Code_enhancement/`: alternative nesC code to improve its structure.
+- `src/Code_enhancement/`: some alternative nesC code to improve its structure..

 ## Versione Italiana